Adams Ranch: Environment

 Adams Ranch is constantly battling flood and drought through the seasons.
 Water can be found on the ranch every few miles.
 The ranch helps to preserve the rivers, swamps, marshes, prairies and wooded areas that are on its land.

 The area is home to wildlife, including animals such as the bald eagle, American alligator, bobcats, crayfish, wild turkey, nine-banded armadillos, hawks, owls, herons, egrets and crested caracara.

 The ranch has planted pasture grasses suited for the environment there, consisting of clovers and legumes.
 The diverse wildlife on the ranch is welcomed and, given the specialized nature of the Braford breed, the cattle remain largely unaffected by the other species.

-In addition to his role in establishing the Adams Ranch, Alto Adams was a Justice of the Florida Supreme Court from 1941 through 1951 and was the Chief Justice from 1949-1951.
-After a period of retirement devoted to his ranch, he was persuaded to resume a position on the Florida Supreme Court from 1967-1968.
+In addition to his role in establishing the Adams Ranch, Alto Adams was a Justice of the Florida Supreme Court from 1941 through 1951 and was the Chief Justice from 1949 to 1951.
+After a period of retirement devoted to his ranch, he was persuaded to resume a position on the Florida Supreme Court from 1967 to 1968.
 He was the first graduate of the University of Florida College of Law to be a Florida Supreme Court Justice.